 - Government-funded programs such as Small Business Innovation Research (SBIR) fund research projects at universities or other institutions with potential commercial applications.

-How Do Startup Incubators Make Money?
+How Do Business Incubators Make Money?

-How do startup incubators make money?
+How do business incubators make money?
 Incubators generally generate revenue through the imposition of charges for providing incubation services.
 These fees may include membership dues, rent payments for office space, consulting fees, and others.

 Incubators can sometimes gain income from investing in companies they back.
 This often includes an agreement allowing them to take a portion of the profits after the business leaves their program.
 Additionally, some incubators receive grants from government agencies or private foundations which helps them cover operating costs and fund new initiatives.